fgx/fgx.github.io/sandbox/globe-crossfeed-replay/readme.md

 ### 2016-08-01 ~ R2/R3

 * R3 adds
 	* Select file memu item, uses GitHub API to obtain list of files
+	* More detailed flights menu
+	* No longer crashes browser (Or maybe just not as quckly ;-)
+	* Objects appear at correct lat/lon
-* Appear
+	* Better object management
+* BUT trails still causing big slowdown /havimg memory issues? and not working as intended
 * R2 was a dud

 ### 2016-08-01 ~ R1